 Email is a great way of staying connected and sending information electronically.
 But you can also use it to store photos and files.

 Create a draft email, attach the photos you want to store, and send the email.
-Only this time, you’re sending the email to yourself.
-If you do have two email accounts, you can send them from one to the other.
+Only this time, you send the email to yourself.
+If you have two email accounts, you can send them from one to the other.

 Once received, the attached photos are stored on your email server.
-You’ll be able to download them from any device.
-You can also create files and organise your emails so they don’t get lost or deleted accidentally.
+You can download them from any device.
+And you can organize emails so they don’t get lost or deleted accidentally.

-The problem with this system is that emails have a very limited capacity.
-You’ll only be able to attach a few photos to each email.
-If you want to store many photos in this way, you’ll be sending yourself a lot of emails.
+The problem with this system is that emails have very limited capacity.
+You can only attach a few photos to each email.
+If you want to store many photos this way, you’ll send yourself a lot of emails!

-You can turn your photo folders into zip files, which reduces their size.
-It will allow you to send more information in each email.
+You can turn your photo folders into zip files to reduce their size.
+This allows you to send more information in each email.
 But it’s still very limited.

 5. Go Old School and Burn Your Photos to CD

 You can transfer the files from your computer to a CD.
-And a single CD can store hundreds of photo files.
-It can be a bit time-consuming, but you can create a whole library of photos on CD.
-It’ll also free up a lot of space on your hard drive.
+A single CD can store hundreds of photo files.
+It can be a bit time-consuming, but you can create a whole library of photos on a CD.
+It also frees up a lot of space on your hard drive.

 And, of course, you need to buy the CDs.
 It’s an additional cost you have to consider.
-Also, make sure your computer or laptop has a disk drive first!
+Plus, make sure your computer or laptop has a disk drive first!

-6. Print Your Favourite Photos and Put Them on Display
+6. Print Your Favorite Photos and Put Them on Display

 But printing images is a great way to store photos.
 Not only will you have a copy of the picture you can display, but you’ll also have a copy in case the digital file is lost.